hasibzunair/masksup-segmentation/README.md

 python trainval_nyudv2.py
 ```

 All experiments are conducted on a single NVIDIA 3080Ti GPU.
+For additional implementation details and results, please refer to the supplementary material [here](https://github.com/hasibzunair/masksup-segmentation/blob/master/media/supplementary_materials.pdf).

 ## 3. Pre-trained models